 Disability Tax Credit Rates by Province, Canada 2026

 Canada's most complete province-by-province DTC comparison.
-See estimated amounts where you live for all 13 provinces and territories, plus the federal and provincial benefits that DTC approval unlocks beyond the credit itself.
+See estimated amounts where you live for all 13 provinces and territories, plus the federal and provincial benefits that DTC approval can support beyond the credit itself.

 DTC Annual Credit, All 13 Provinces & Territories